 I spent an entire week refolding and organizing ALL of my fabric.
 I got a big folding table out and went to work.
 After I was done, I was so happy with the results that I don’t know why I didn’t do it earlier.

-I’ve had my fabric organized that way for about 5 years now and I love the system.
+I’ve had my fabric organized that way for about five years now, and I love the system.

-I have separate areas for large scale novelty prints, stripes, and basics.
+I have separate racks for large-scale novelty prints, stripes, and basics.
 For example, I keep all my gingham and pin dots together.

 Two: How to Organize Holiday Fabric

-I keep my Christmas and Halloween fabric separate from the rest of my stash.
+I keep my Christmas and Halloween fabric separate from the rest of my stash, folded into labeled storage cubes or fabric bins.
 I love to sew for holidays and think it’s easiest to keep all of that fabric together.
-Also, I keep my scraps in Ziploc bags with the fabrics.
-(They are the only scraps that I store WITH my stash).
+Also, I keep my fabric scraps in Ziploc bags with the fabrics.
+(They are the only scraps that I store in my stash).

 For the most part, I store my fat quarters with my yardage.
-I just unfold them so they are the same size as the folded yardage.
-I keep my bundles together though.
-After I use them I sort the extras in with my stash.
+I unfold them so they are the same size as the folded yardage.
+I keep my bundles together, though.
+After I use them, I sort the extras in with my stash.
+I have a friend who keeps her fat quarters organized on pants hangers and hung in a closet, which also seems like a great idea!

 Four: Fold and Sort New Fabric ASAP

-You need to decide whether you want your piles to be 5″ wide or 6″ wide.
-For me, the 5″ width fits perfectly inside of my IKEA bookcase.
-I have the Expedit, I believe they have changed the name since I bought mine.
+You need to decide whether you want your piles to be 4 1/2″, 5″, or 6″ wide.
+For me, the 5″ width fits perfectly inside my IKEA bookcase.
+I have the Expedit; I believe they have changed the name to KALLAX since I bought mine.

 Two: Fold the Fabric Selvage Edges Together